-(12) Mortgages and Other Loans.
+- (13) Mortgages and Other Loans.
 You must describe how you will ensure that the homebuyer's sweat equity contribution will not be mortgaged or otherwise restricted upon future sale of the SHOP unit.
 You must describe how you will provide each homebuyer, at or before closing, unit-specific information on the cost and carrying charges of the homebuyer's SHOP unit that is similar to the information required for the HUD-1 "Settlement Charges."

-If you will use affiliates, you must describe how you will ensure that your affiliates will comply with your requirements.

-- (13) Affirmatively Furthering Fair Housing.
-You must describe your affirmative marketing requirements and procedures including: - (a) The methods and materials you will use to reach potential homebuyers in your proposed housing market area, including persons least likely to apply without special outreach. - (b) The alternative formats you will use to effectively reach persons with disabilities in accordance with the requirements of 24 CFR 8.6.
-All materials, notices, and communications used shall be provided in a manner that is effective for persons with hearing, visual, and other communication-related disabilities, or provide other means of accommodation for persons with disabilities consistent with Section 504 of the Rehabilitation Act of 1973 and HUD's Section 504 regulations. (see 24 CFR 8.6).
+If you will use affiliates, you must describe how you will ensure that your affiliates will comply with your requirements. - (14) Affirmatively Furthering Fair Housing.
+You and your affiliates must affirmatively further fair housing.
+This includes describing your affirmative marketing requirements and procedures including: - (a) The methods and materials you will use to reach potential homebuyers in your proposed housing market area, including persons least likely to apply without special outreach. - (b) The alternative formats you will use to effectively reach persons with disabilities in accordance with the requirements of 24 CFR 8.6.
+All materials, notices, and communications used shall be provided in a manner that is effective for persons with hearing, visual, and other communication-related disabilities, consistent with Section 504 of the Rehabilitation Act of 1973 and HUD's Section 504 regulations. (see 24 CFR 8.6).
+You and your affiliates must also provide reasonable accommodations when they may be necessary for persons with disabilities.
 All methods that include public meetings must be held in facilities that are physically accessible to persons with disabilities.
-Where physical accessibility is not possible, you must give priority to alternative methods of delivery that offer qualified individuals with disabilities the most integrated setting appropriate in accordance with 24 CFR part 8. - (c) The reasonable steps you will take to ensure meaningful access to persons with limited English proficiency.
+Where physical accessibility is not possible, you must give priority to alternative methods of delivery that offer qualified individuals with disabilities the most integrated setting appropriate in accordance with 24 CFR part 8.

+- (c) The reasonable steps you will take to ensure meaningful access to persons with limited English proficiency.
 Refer to HUD's "Final Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Affecting Limited English Proficient Persons" (72 Fed.
 Reg.
 2732, January 22, 2007) for assistance. - (d) The steps you will take to encourage racial and ethnic diversity in the selection of your SHOP housing sites.
 If you will use a competitive process to select sites and/or affiliates, you must describe how your competitive selection criteria will consider racial and ethnic diversity.

-If you will use affiliates, you must describe how you will ensure that your affiliates will comply with your requirements.
-Refer to SHOP NOFA Section III.D.1 "Affirmatively Furthering Fair Housing (AFFH)" for more guidance.

-- (14) Economic Opportunities for Low- and Very Low-Income Persons (Section 3).
-You must describe how you and your affiliates will provide employment and job training opportunities for local area residents and businesses including: - (a) Your methods for reaching out to local area residents and businesses, - (b) Whether you will provide employment and job training opportunities that meet or exceed the minimum Section 3 requirements (consistent with existing State and local laws and regulations) - (c) Whether you will award new contracts for construction projects that meet or exceed the minimum Section 3 requirements.
-Refer to the General Section V.C.1.c. for more information.
+If you will use affiliates, you must describe how you will ensure that your affiliates will comply with your requirements. - (15) Economic Opportunities for Low- and Very Low-Income Persons (Section 3).
+You must describe how you and your affiliates will provide employment and job training opportunities for local area residents and businesses including: - (a) Your methods for reaching out to local area residents and businesses, - (b) Whether you will provide employment and job training opportunities that meet or exceed the minimum Section 3 requirements (consistent with existing State and local laws and regulations), and - (c) Whether you will award new contracts for construction projects that meet or exceed the minimum Section 3 requirements.
+(For additional information, please see Section IV.B.2.b.(15).